Pradip-p/lazy-py-crawler/README.md

 ```
 ## Further resources

-For more information and examples of how to use Lazy Py Crawler, see the project documentation.
+For more information and examples of how to use Lazy Crawler, see the project documentation.
 ## Credits

-Lazy Py Crawler was created by Pradip p.
+Lazy Crawler was created by Pradip p.

 ## License

-Lazy Py Crawler is released under the MIT License.
+Lazy Crawler is released under the MIT License.